azhigaylo/build/README.md

 ```bash
            ./build_all.sh
 ```
              result will be available in folder <homebrain_products>

            - build for TARGET
 ```bash
            ./build_all.sh -t
 ```
              result will be available in folder </homebrain_third_party/host/buildroot/output/images/>

-           for help :
+           - help :
 ```bash
            ./build_all.sh --help
 ```